shimizukawa/pycontw2013-sphinx-introduction/index.rst

    We will hold 3-days Python event at September 14, 15, 16.

-   We've planed registration of this event will start at middle of June.
+   Registration of this event will start at middle of June.

 .. s6:: styles